talyaniv/kubex/README.md

 p or --proxy                 gets a token and copies to clipboard
-                             opens Mac Chrome app with the login page starts a proxy session
+                             opens Mac Chrome app with the login page starts a proxy session s [--profile=profile_name] or or --setup [--profile=profile_name]
+							 Configures aws to the given profile or to the global credentials if --profile is missing, downloads aws-iam-authenticator into /usr/local/bin, and runs 'aws eks' commands for all the environments
 ```

 ## note about the --proxy method